Tonomy-Foundation/Tonomy-ID-SDK/README.md

 - Build just the sdk `npm run build:sdk`
 - Build just the cli `npm run build:cli`
   - Cli has dependency of `argon2` package, which is not needed by SDK and should be moved to a devDependency if these softwares are ever separated.

-### Building a js bundle that can be used in a `<script>` tag

-`microbundle --compress=false --external none -f umd -i ./src/api/index.ts -o build/api/index.js`

-In theory, you can then use `<script src="./build/api/index.umd.js"></script>` which will provide a global `tonomyIdSdk` object.

-But there are errors from the module management in `/node_modules/@tonomy/antelope-did-resolver/node_modules/eosjs` in the `/dist/eosjs-api-interfaces.js` and `/dist/eosjs-rpc-interfaces.js`.
-TODO this should be fixed.

-For now an `{ api }` object is exported from the SDK which can be imported in any npm project.

 ## Run